Trade Forex Trading

 What is Leverage?

-Because not a lot of traders can afford to trade 100,000 currency units or 10,000 units of currency, there's leverage in Forex which means that forex traders can borrow money & use the borrowed money to make trade transactions with.
+Because not a lot of the online traders can afford to trade 100,000 currency units or 10,000 units of currency, there's leverage in Forex which means that forex traders can borrow money & use the borrowed money to make trade transactions with.
 For example leverage of 100:1 means that a trader with capital of $10,000 can borrow up to 100 times using the 100:1 leverage option & therefore after borrowing using this leverage the forex trader will now have a total of $10,000 multiplied by 100, which means the trader will have a total of $1,000,000 & can therefore trade ten standard lots of $100,000 currency units.
-This leverage is what makes accessible to retail traders because these traders can begin with little capital of their own and use leverage to borrow the rest of the money required for trading.
-The money the trader deposits is referred to as a trader's margin and one can continue to borrow money using this leverage ratio as long as they have the required margin in their account.
-This is why the traders must have the required account balance in their account to open the trade transactions they want to, e.g. a trader using leverage 100:1 must have more than $1,000 in their trading account to be able to open & trade using standard lots.
+This leverage is what makes accessible to retail traders because these traders can start with little amount of capital of their own and use leverage to borrow the rest of the money required for trading.
+The money the trader deposits is referred to & known as a trader's margin and one can continue to borrow money using this leverage ratio as long as they have the required margin in their account.
+This is why the traders must have the required account balance in their account to open the trade transactions they want to, e.g. a trader using leverage 100:1 must have more than $1,000 in their trading account to be able to open & trade using standard lots/contracts.

 What is Margin?

-Margin is the specific amount of money which a trader is required to put aside in order and so as to continue holding an open leveraged trade position.
+Margin is the specific amount of money which a trader is required to put aside in order and so as to continue holding an opened leveraged trade position.
 Margin also can be presented as the deposit that a currency trader is required to keep so as to maintain this open trades.
 This margin is a percentage of account equity that has to be set aside and allocated as a margin for the open trades that are held by a currency trader.